Accidental pet damage and home insurance

 - Invest in a pet gate if you want to keep your pet out of certain rooms or stop them going upstairs.

-- Take your pet for regular check-ups at the vet.
+- Take your pet for regular check-ups by the vet.

 Will my home insurance cover damage by wild animals?

-Damage caused by vermin and insect infestations is likely to be excluded from standard home insurance, but getting rid of pests may be covered if you have home emergency cover.
-Check the policy details to see.
+Damage caused by wild animals like foxes and birds, and vermin and insect infestations, are usually excluded from standard home insurance.
+But getting rid of pests may be covered if you have home emergency cover.
+Check your policy details to find out exactly what you’re covered for.

 How can I find home insurance with pet damage?